hkimbrough22/taskmaster/README.md

 ![task detail screenshot](screenshots/taskDetails.png)

-- Should have a title at the top of the page, a description, and status.
+- Should have a title at the top of the page, a description, status, and image displayed.

 ## Daily Changelog
 ### Day 1